tethysplatform/tethys/docs/tethys_portal/admin_pages.rst

 Change Group Method (Recommended)
 +++++++++++++++++++++++++++++++++

 To assign app permissions to a user using the ``Change Group`` method, go to the administrator dashboard and select the ``Groups`` link under the ``Authentication and Authorization`` heading.
 Select the link with the group name from the list.
-On the ``Change Group`` page you can assign a group permissions to access a specific app from the ``Apps`` multiselect field by moving an app from the available app box to the chosen app box.
+On the ``Change Group`` page you can assign a group permissions to access a specific app from the ``Apps`` multiselect field by moving an app from the available app box to the chosen app box (see Figures 4 and 5).
 Once an app is added to the chosen apps box, the form will dynamically display all the permissions and groups associated with that app if there are any.
 Individual permissions can be added to the group by moving the permissions from the available box of the specific app to the chosen box.
 In addition, all the permissions from another group that are associated to the specific app can also be added by moving the specific group from the available groups box to the chosen groups box.
 The ``Change Group`` form then needs to be saved for changes to take effect.

 .. figure:: ../images/tethys_portal/tethys_portal_assign_perm4.png
    :width: 900px